Introduction to Hierarchical Clustering

 Visualization of Hierarchical Clustering

-A Super helpful method to visualize hierarchical clustering, which helps in business, is Dendogram.
-Dendograms are tree-like structures that record the sequence of merges and splits.
-The vertical line represents the distance between the clusters; the distance between vertical lines and the distance between the clusters is directly proportional, i.e. more the distance more the clusters are likely to be dissimilar.
+A Super helpful method to visualize hierarchical clustering, which helps in business, is Dendrogram.
+Dendrograms are tree-like structures that record the sequence of merges and splits.
+The vertical line represents the distance between the clusters; the distance between vertical lines and between the clusters is directly proportional, i.e., the more distance the clusters are likely to be dissimilar.

-We can use the dendogram to decide the number of clusters; draw a line that intersects with the longest vertical line on the dendogram.
+We can use the Dendrogram to decide the number of clusters; draw a line that intersects with the longest vertical line on the Dendrogram.
 Several vertical lines intersected will be the number of clusters to be considered.

 Below is the example Dendogram.

-There are pretty simple and direct python packages and functions to perform hierarchical clustering and plot dendograms.
+There are simple and direct Python packages and functions to perform hierarchical clustering and plot dendrograms.

 - The hierarchy from scipy.